iVis-at-Bilkent/sbgnviz.js/README.md

-# SBGNViz version 3
+# SBGNViz

-SBGNViz is a web application based on [Cytoscape.js](http://cytoscape.github.io/cytoscape.js/) to visualize the pathway models represented by [SBGN](http://www.sbgn.org) Process Description (PD) and Activity Flow (AF) Notation.
-It accepts the pathway models represented in [SBGN-ML](https://github.com/sbgn/sbgn/wiki/LibSBGN) format.
+SBGNViz is a web based library developed to visualize pathway models represented by process description (PD) and activity flow (AF) languages of [SBGN](http://sbgn.org) or in [simple interaction format (SIF)](https://www.pathwaycommons.org/pc/sif_interaction_rules.do).
+It accepts the pathway models represented in [SBGN-ML](https://github.com/sbgn/sbgn/wiki/LibSBGN) format as well as import facilities from various formats from SIF to SBML to CellDesigner.

 ## Software

 SBGNViz is distributed under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).

 **A sample application using SBGNViz** can be found [here](http://cs.bilkent.edu.tr/~ivis/SBGNViz_sample_app/).
-The sample application source codes are available [here](https://github.com/iVis-at-Bilkent/sbgnviz.js-sample-app)
+The sample application source codes are available [here](https://github.com/iVis-at-Bilkent/sbgnviz.js-sample-app).

 Please cite the following when you use SBGNViz.js: